aegis-icons/aegis-icons/.github/pull_request_template.md

 <!-- ▲▲▲ ADD ILLUSTRATOR FILES HERE ABOVE THIS LINE!
 Zip the .ai files (Github doesn't accept .ai files as is there). -->

-- [ ] I have read and followed CONTRIBUTING document.
+- [ ] I have carefully read and followed CONTRIBUTING document.
 - [ ] I only added SVG(s) to the pull request.

 <!-- ▲▲▲ REQUIRED!